 Finally, successful list builders don't try to do it alone, they enlist other people's help.
 There are several ways that a business owner can work with others to improve their list building efforts and get more subscribers faster.

-The first is to partner with other businesses in complimentary industries, either by holding a joint venture webinar as a list building event, or by doing another form of cross-promotion.
+The first is to partner with other businesses in complementary industries, either by holding a joint venture webinar as a list building event, or by doing another form of cross-promotion.
 This allows one business to tap into the list building efforts of another successful business, essentially short-cutting their efforts.

 Another way to partner is directly with your subscribers.
 People tend to spend time and be connected to other people like themselves.
 So when you ask your existing subscribers to share your best content… they're likely to help you grow your email list.